agrsrashti/Smart_Attendance/README.md

 # Smart Attendance

-An attendance tracking application with facial recognition.
+An attendance tracking application with facial recognition using face-api.js.
+The system is a client-server architecture that contains several modules and each module is backed by the resolver in the server to handle GraphQL request query.
+It is basically designed for education institution that has 2 user roles- lecturer and student.

 ## Credit